Nearsoft/jobs/readme.md

 ## Python Engineer 2
 👛

-We’re looking for software engineers to help us make our already awesome platform even better.
-You will join our backend development team building new features into our RESTful API written in Python 2.7.
-This API is used by our own internal React websites as well as serving as the primary interface for our customer’s own integrations.
+We're looking for Software Engineers to help us make our already awesome platform even better.
+You will join our Back End Development team building new features into our RESTful API written in Python 2.7.
+This API is used by our own internal React.js websites as well as serving as the primary interface for our customer's own integrations.

 ### Your skills

 * Software Developer (3 - 6 years preferred)
-* Critical Thinking
+* Critical thinking
 * Motivation to write and maintain quality code
-* Strong Communication skills
+* Strong communication skills
 * Python, Django, MySQL, Git
 * Familiarity working on distributed applications
 * Familiarity with RESTful API design